mafiosnik777/enhancr/README.md

 # Inferences

 [TensorRT](https://developer.nvidia.com/tensorrt) is a highly optimized AI inference runtime for NVIDIA GPUs.
 It uses benchmarking to find the optimal kernel to use for your specific GPU, and there is an extra step to build an engine on the machine you are going to run the AI on.
-However, the resulting performance is also typically _much much_ better than any PyTorch or ncnn implementation.
+However, the resulting performance is also typically _much much_ better than any PyTorch or NCNN implementation.

-[ncnn](https://github.com/Tencent/ncnn) is a high-performance neural network inference computing framework optimized for mobile platforms. ncnn does not have any third party dependencies.
+[NCNN](https://github.com/Tencent/ncnn) is a high-performance neural network inference computing framework optimized for mobile platforms.
+NCNN does not have any third party dependencies.
 It is cross-platform, and runs faster than all known open source frameworks on most major platforms.
-It supports NVIDIA, AMD, Intel Graphics and even Apple Silicon. ncnn is currently being used in many Tencent applications, such as QQ, Qzone, WeChat, Pitu and so on.
+It supports NVIDIA, AMD, Intel Graphics and even Apple Silicon.
+NCNN is currently being used in many Tencent applications, such as QQ, Qzone, WeChat, Pitu and so on.

 # Supporting this project